Pearl of Great Price (Mormonism): Joseph Smith–History

-Joseph Smith–History (abbreviated JS–H) is an excerpt from the autobiographical record of some of the early events in Joseph Smith's life.
+Joseph Smith–History (abbreviated JS–H) is a set of excerpts from the autobiographical record of some of the early events in Joseph Smith's life.
 Like many of Smith's publications, it was dictated to a scribe.

 The incidents described in Joseph Smith–History include the First Vision and the visitation of the angel Moroni.
-In its current form, the narrative ends with Smith translating the Book of Mormon, shortly before the foundation of Smith's Church of Christ, though the original Times and Seasons serial it is based on continued the story until the mid-1830s.
+In its current form, the narrative ends with Smith translating the Book of Mormon, shortly before the foundation of Smith's Church of Christ.

+The original serial publication of the history in the Times and Seasons, Millennial Star, and Deseret News (later published as the six-volume History of the Church of Jesus Christ of Latter-day Saints) was much more extensive, including events in 1828 and 1830–1844 that were not included in the Pearl of Great Price JS—H.

 Articles of Faith

 The Articles of Faith are a creed composed by Joseph Smith as part of an 1842 letter sent to "Long" John Wentworth, editor of the Chicago Democrat, and first published in the Latter Day Saint newspaper Times and Seasons.
-It is a concise listing of thirteen fundamental doctrines of Mormonism.
+It is a concise listing of the thirteen fundamental doctrines of Mormonism.
 Most Latter Day Saint denominations view the articles as an authoritative statement of basic theology.
-For some sects, they are known collectively as "An Epitome of Faith and Doctrine".
+For some sects, such as the Restoration Branches, they are known collectively as "An Epitome of Faith and Doctrine".

-Changes

-The original contents of the Pearl of Great Price were significantly different, reproducing material found in the Doctrine and Covenants and a poem entitled "Oh Say What is Truth?" (which is now found in the LDS Church hymnal).
-In 1878, some material was added to the Book of Moses.
-The Pearl of Great Price was canonized by the LDS Church in 1880.
-In 1902, the material reproduced in the Doctrine and Covenants was removed.
-Two other documents, Vision of the Celestial Kingdom and Vision of the Redemption of the Dead, were added to the Pearl of Great Price in 1976 and moved to the LDS Church edition of the Doctrine and Covenants (sections 137 and 138) in 1979.
+Major editions and changes

-1851 edition
+1851 edition (Liverpool Edition)

 The Pearl of Great Price was first compiled by Franklin D. Richards in Liverpool, England.
 Some items duplicated text that was already available in the Doctrine and Covenants.
-It contained the following entries (the placement of the text in today's LDS Church publications is noted in parenthesis):
+It contained the following entries (the placement of the text in today's LDS Church publications is noted in parentheses):